IMDb: Pre-website

+IMDb originated in 1990 with a Usenet posting entitled "Those Eyes", by the English film fan and computer programmer Col Needham, about actresses with beautiful eyes.

 By late 1990, the lists included almost 10,000 films and television series, correlated with actors and actresses appearing therein.
-On October 17, 1990, Needham developed and posted a collection of Unix shell scripts that could be used to search the four lists, and thus the database that would become the IMDb was born.
+On October 17, 1990, Needham converted his private database to an entity that was accessible on the Internet, and thus the database that would become the IMDb was born.
 At the time, it was known as the "rec.arts.movies movie database".

-On the web
+On the Web

 The database had been expanded to include additional categories of filmmakers and other demographic material as well as trivia, biographies, and plot summaries.
 The movie ratings had been properly integrated with the list data, and a centralized email interface for querying the database had been created by Alan Jay.
-Later, in 1993, it moved onto the fledgling World Wide Web under the name of Cardiff Internet Movie Database.
+Later, on August 5, 1993, it moved onto the fledgling World Wide Web under the name of Cardiff Internet Movie Database.
 The database resided on the servers of the computer science department of Cardiff University in Wales.
 Rob Hartill was the original web interface author.
 In 1994, the email interface was revised to accept the submission of all information, which enabled people to email the specific list maintainer with their updates.
 However, the structure remained so that information received on a single film was divided among multiple section managers, the sections being defined and determined by categories of film personnel and the individual filmographies contained therein.
 Over the next few years, the database was run on a network of mirrors across the world with donated bandwidth.

 As an independent company

-In 1996 IMDb was incorporated in the United Kingdom, becoming the Internet Movie Database Ltd. Founder Col Needham became the primary owner.
+In 1996, IMDb was incorporated in the United Kingdom, becoming the Internet Movie Database Ltd. Founder Col Needham became the primary owner.
 General revenue for site operations was generated through advertising, licensing and partnerships.